PS411-7-SP-CO: Brain And Behaviour

 Learning and Teaching Methods

-The PS411 module will have an oral PowerPoint presentation and coursework essay of 2500 words.
+The PS411 module will have an oral PowerPoint presentation and 2 essays.
 Full details will be made available in the module handout.
 The Module will provide seminars to support your study.

 100 per cent Coursework Mark

 PS411 is assessed by an oral PowerPoint presentation (20%) and two essays (30% and 50%)

 Lectures form the bulk of teaching in Year II, with weekly lectures on all modules.
 All lectures are 2 hours in duration.
 Two-hour lectures will normally have a short break at the halfway point.
 With the consent of the lecturer, you may ask questions during lectures if any point is unclear, but please remember that lecture time is limited, and there may not be time to resolve questions during the lecture itself.
 Please note also that use of mobile phones or audience conversations during a lecture, even if whispered, can be very distracting both to the lecturer and other students and should not occur under any circumstances.
 Be ready to receive a request from a lecturer to be silent if you do start conversations, and expect requests to become more pointed if you are a persistent offender.
 Promptness at a lecture, which starts on the hour, is essential so that you can collect handouts and take a seat without disrupting the class.
 If you are unavoidably late, please take a seat quickly and quietly, and be as unobtrusive as possible.
 If you are persistently late, consider altering your travel arrangements.